-The term bird brain is often used as a derogatory term referring to someone not very bright.
+We don’t think so!
+The term “bird brain” is often used as a derogatory term referring to someone who is not very bright.
 Yet chickens actually have very complex brains and use the information they process in a very particular way.

 The chicken brain consists of two halves (known as hemispheres).
 Each half helps it to process information in a different way.
 This is known as lateralization and it is more pronounced than that of the human brain.
 It is fascinating to realise that not only can a hen see the world using both eyes (binocular vision) they can also use each eye to look at a completely separate image at the same time with no overlap of visual information between the eyes (monocular vision).

 Being a prey animal in nature the chicken relies on the location of its eyes to give a panoramic view of the environment and to warn of potential danger from predators, for this, it uses its monocular vision.
 Its binocular vision is used when foraging for food and to identify other members of the flock.

 Here is the really clever part, chickens can process two sets of information at the same time!
 While using one eye to look for food, the other eye is scanning for predators.
 If you have ever tried sneaking up behind a hen you will know how well this system works!

 Ever wondered why your hens perform the same scratching routine in a set pattern using a series of alternative scratches?
 Chickens usually start with their right foot which is controlled by the left side of the brain.
 If the chicken finds food with its right foot, the right eye will see it first.
 The left side of the brain linked to the right eye is responsible for the chicken deciding if an object is food or not.
 A quick decision can then be made and the food is quickly eaten.